Gurugram September 2023 | Preface

 Om and prem

-Swami Kailasananda for the Acharyas of the Sivananda Yoga Vedanta Centres.
+Swami Kailasananda on behalf of the Acharyas of the International Sivananda Yoga Vedanta centres

 Please check with each TTC/ATTC location whether COVID-19 has affected your selected course.

 The SIVANANDA YOGA Teachers’ Training Courses are available either online (TTCOL) or in residence, depending on the location.
 Please check with each TTC/ATTC location whether your selected Teacher Training Course is available online or in residence as some Ashrams have opened, while others remain closed.
 Thank you for your patience as schedules change during COVID.